mila-mamat/Homework-1/README.md

 ## What other changes I would like to make?
 1. <s>Wanna try my teeth on responsive website design.</s> Done.
-2. For the smallest screen, the naviation bar is just stacked up on the top right corner.
-Gonna do some research and change the navigation bar to a dropdown list.
-3. Might want to add a comment or email me box on the bottom to see how js works.
+2. Might want to add a comment or email me box on the bottom to see how js works.